unixatch/tui-retroarch-thumbnail-downloader/README.md

 You'll need to either type `tuiRetroarchTD` in the terminal or `node tui-retroarch-thumbnail-downloader.mjs` in the same folder of where the package is installed

 Read [COMMAND LINE PARAMETERS](COMMAND-LINE-PARAMETERS.md) for more information about the available parameters

+## What changes have been made?

+Check out the [CHANGELOG](CHANGELOG.md) file for more information.

+It will include all changes being made in each version.